-Honoring Alzheimer’s Association’s “The Longest Day”
+Honoring the Alzheimer’s Association’s “Longest Day”

-According to the Alzheimer’s Association, there are 5.4 million Americans living with Alzheimer’s, including one in nine older Americans — and that statistic is expected to triple in the next 40 years.
+According to the Alzheimer’s Association, there are 5.8 million Americans living with Alzheimer’s, making it the sixth leading cause of death in the United States — and that statistic is expected to double in the next 30 years.

-What can we do?
-Well starting June 20, 2016 — The Alzheimer’s Association’s “The Longest Day” — you can help raise awareness and donate to a great cause.
-People across the globe will take a stand to show those facing the disease that they are not alone.
+Starting June 21, 2019 — on the Alzheimer’s Association’s “Longest Day” and the summer solstice — you can help raise awareness for Alzheimer’s and donate to a great cause.
+That day, many people across the U.S. and world will take a stand to show those facing the disease that they are not alone.

-Alzheimer Association’s “The Longest Day”
+The Alzheimer Association’s “Longest Day”

 “…If you go back almost 20 years, Alzheimer’s was not a public topic of conversation.
 The diagnosis envelops you like a dark cloud.
-You feel helpless and alone.
+You feel alone and helpless.
 No one is prepared to be handed a diagnosis for which there is no cure.”

-So let’s take a stand together on June 20.
-Grab your friends, do what you love and raise some money to help fund a cure.
-Examples include:
+Get your family and friends together to do what you love and raise some money to help fund a cure for the disease.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.